-• A lack of consequences.
-Ideally, you would act ethically even if no one was watching that's what it means to have integrity.
+A lack of consequences.
+Ideally, you Principles would act ethically even if no one was of Ethics watching-that's what it means to Integrity have integrity.
 But, the threat of punishment is one reason why most people behave properly.
-What would happen if someone knew s/he wouldn't be punished for unethical behavior?
+What would happen if someone knew they wouldn't be punished for unethical behavior?